wp-plugins/contact-form-manager/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0.2

 Create and manage custom contact forms for your website.
-Choose from a wide range of form elements such as text field, email field, textarea, checkbox, radio button, dropdown list, recaptcha, file uploader and submit button
+Choose from a wide range of form elements .

 == Description ==